uyuni-project/uyuni-rfc/accepted/00000-maintenance-windows.md

 When a system is assigned to a maintenance schedule, actions which are flagged as `maintenance_mode_only` should be executed only within a maintenance window.
 In the User Interface we should show in these cases not the datepicker, but a simple Combo box with the Date and Time of the next 20 Maintenance Windows.
 By default all actions will be scheduled at the begin of the Maintenance Window.

-There should be an additional field to provide an "offset" in Minutes to delay the start of the action to a later point inside of the maintenance window.
+If possible add another selector for the time to delay the start of the action to a later point inside of the maintenance window.
+This could also be implemented in the 2nd iteration.

 When using SSM it is possible that systems have different maintenance windows.
 The combination systems belong to one maintenance schedule and systems without maintenance schedule is not critical.
 The action would be scheduled